Fino a qui: Background and composition

-Critics recepiton
+Reception

 Andrea Laffranchi of Corriere della Sera described the song as a ballad that "oscillates between rhythm and drama for the personal narrative."
 Silvia Danielli of Billboard Italia also defines the song as a "ballad with a very emphatic refrain" in which she talks about "a personal suffering and 'anti-panic candy at 2.
 43".
 Andrea Conti of Il Fatto Quotidiano appreciated the piano introduction of "a ballad that will be enhanced to the maximum by the orchestra", whose lyrics express "a portrait of herself, but also of the courage to rise again, after a difficult moment".

 Il Messaggero stated that the song is "traditional and canonical", with sounds and production that can be associated with the singer's debut songs "Immobile" and "Stupida".[15]
 Filippo Ferrari of Rolling Stone Italia also wrote that the song has a "clean production and gets charged up in the chorus thanks to the percussion" similar to Amoroso's early in career songs.